yext/search-core/docs/answers-core.nearfiltervalue.radius.md

 ## NearFilterValue.radius property

-The radius around the latitude and longitude.
+The radius (in meters) around the latitude and longitude.

 <b>Signature:</b>